hydropix/TranslateBookWithLLM/docs/README.md

 **Q: Are my files stored on your servers?**
 A: No, TBL runs on YOUR machine.
 Nothing is sent elsewhere (except if you use OpenAI/Gemini).

-**Q: Are uploaded files deleted?**
+**Q: What happens to my files during translation?**
+A: TBL runs entirely on your local machine.
+Your files are processed locally by the web server running on your computer:
+- **With Ollama**: 100% local - nothing leaves your machine
+- **With OpenAI/Gemini**: Only the text content is sent to their APIs for translation (consult their data policies)
-A: Yes, source files are deleted after translation.
-Translated files remain until you delete them.
+- Source files are deleted after translation.
+Translated files remain in `translated_files/` until you delete them.

 **Q: Are there file size limits?**
 A: Yes, configurable.
-By default: reasonable limits to prevent abuse.
-Modifiable in code if needed.
+Default limits are set to ensure smooth operation.
+Modifiable in `.env` or code if needed.

 ---